This access statement aims to describe our services.

 The café has a unisex accessible public toilet with movement sensor activated lighting, grab rails, lever tap, low toilet and sink and emergency alarm cord.
 The floor surface is rough tile.

-Our Edinburgh City Tour offers an English audio-commentary.
-All other tours are guided by an English-speaking live guide, with one exception – we do offer a separate version of our Loch Ness Day tour led by a Mandarin-speaking live guide.
+All tours are guided by an English-speaking live guide, with one exception – we do offer a separate version of our Loch Ness Day tour led by a Mandarin-speaking live guide.

 We do not supply any written information about the tours.
 Our website provides tour summaries in French, Spanish, German, Italian and Mandarin, which you may print for your convenience.